Finding Bugs in Short Proofs: The Metamathematics of Resolution Lower Bounds: Introduction

-The starting point of this paper is the following principle: the \emph{metamathematics} of proof complexity lower bounds can, and \emph{should}, be understood through the \emph{computational complexity} of the refuter problems.
-In subsequent discussions, we justify this principle and provide metamathematical motivations for studying the complexity of refuter problems, such as \autoref{prob: refuter for PHP informal}.
+We now provide further background on bounded reverse mathematics, refuter problems, and the theory of $\TFNP$ to justify our methodology: the \emph{metamathematics} of the proof complexity lower bounds can --- and indeed \emph{should} --- be understood through the \emph{computational complexity} of their associated refuter problems within $\TFNP$.

-\paragraph{Bounded reverse mathematics.} The definition of \autoref{prob: refuter for PHP informal} has its roots in \emph{bounded reverse mathematics} \cite{Cook07,Nguyen-PhD}.
-Reverse mathematics explores, for each mathematical theorem of interest, the minimal theory required to prove it.
-In bounded reverse mathematics, the theories considered come from \emph{bounded arithmetic}, which (roughly speaking) are logical theories formalizing the idea of ``reasoning within a complexity class $\mathsf{C}$''.
+\paragraph{Bounded reverse mathematics.} Reverse mathematics explores, for each mathematical theorem of interest, the minimal theory required to prove it.
+In bounded reverse mathematics~\cite{Cook07,Nguyen-PhD,Cook-Nguyen}, the theories considered come from \emph{bounded arithmetic}, which (roughly speaking) are logical theories formalizing the idea of ``reasoning within a complexity class $\mathsf{C}$''.
 The link between these logical theories and complexity classes makes bounded arithmetic, and hence bounded reverse mathematics, an effective framework for studying the metamathematics of complexity theory.

 Indeed, there has been a long history of studying the (un)provability of lower bounds in the context of bounded arithmetic: In 1989, \Krajicek and \Pudlak investigated the unprovability of proof lower bounds \cite{KrajicekP89}, while Razborov studied the unprovability of circuit lower bounds in 1995 \cite{Razborov_feasible_mathematics_II,razborov1995unprovability}.
 Notably, many lower bounds for weak circuit classes and proof systems can be formalized in weak theories \cite{Razborov_feasible_mathematics_II, CookP90, MullerP20}, while some strong lower bounds are unprovable within them \cite{KrajicekP89, razborov1995unprovability, Krajicek97, Krajicek11, Pich15, PichS21, LiO23, CLO24b}.